+Looking for cheap home broadband deals?
 On this page, you can compare the best and the cheapest home broadband deals from the UK’s top providers.
-We also offer up some advice for families, solo users and more to help you find the perfect package.
+We also offer advice for families, solo users and more to help you find the best package.

 What’s the best home broadband deal?